An expert guide to understanding rosacea, including the causes, the best ingredients to use and treatments to try

 What are the main causes and symptoms of rosacea?

 “Why people get rosacea is mainly due to genetics and – sometimes – what we inadvertently do or expose skin to,” says Dr Craythorne.
-And while the exact cause of it is unknown, there are a few factors – including sun damage and abnormal blood vessels in the face – that could be responsible, but the current evidence isn’t certain.
+While the exact cause of it is unknown, there are a few factors – including sun damage and abnormal blood vessels in the face – that could be responsible, but the current evidence isn’t certain.

 In terms of symptoms, there are various triggers that, although aren’t likely to be direct causes, can make rosacea worse.
 These triggers include things like stress, strenuous exercise, hot drinks, alcohol, caffeine, and even certain spicy foods.